jseto/web-wish-to-go/src/posts/travel-blog-monetization/destination-wish-list-for-your-travel-blog.md

 This option is only available in the **Wish To Go** [premium plans](/plans/).

-## What if I'm using my travel blog to attract customers to my travel agency?
+## What If I'm Using My Travel Blog to Attract Customers to My Travel Agency?

 **Wish To Go** offers a solution for you as well.
 The [_Globetrotter_ plan](/plans/) has been designed specially for your case.
 When you subscribe to the _Globetrotter Travel Agency_ plan, the trip planner will send you a copy of your customers travel plan instead of proposing them to book through affiliate links.
 In this way you can advise your customers about the best package for them.

-## How can I implement a destination wish list in my travel blog?
+## How Can I Implement a Destination Wish List in My Travel Blog?

 **Wish To Go Travel** has developed a wish list for travel destinations that can be integrated in your blog very easily.